ParisNeo/ConfigGuard/README.md

 *   **Exporting Current State (Schema + Values):** Get a snapshot for UIs or APIs.

     ```python
-    # config is an initialized ConfigMaster instance
+    # config is an initialized ConfigGuard instance
     current_state = config.export_schema_with_values()

     # 'current_state' dictionary structure: